6. Participant Information and Requirements for Providers & Employers

 - Count and record all workdays away during the provider's first agreement year.

-- Count and record all workdays away during the first 6 months of the second year.
+- Count and record all workdays away during the second year.

-Participants will not receive their last two payments unless the completed form is attached to their last two Work Verification Forms.
+Participants will not receive their final payments until their Workdays Away From Practice Site Form is completed and submitted.
 Employers must complete the Workdays Away From.
 Providers may not complete their own Workdays Away Form.

 Counting Workdays Away: When counting workdays away from approved practice sites, employers should not include normal days off during each work week.
 For example, if a participant works five eight-hour days, Monday through Friday, employers should not count Saturdays or Sundays as workdays away from their practice sites.
 Similarly, if a participant works four ten-hour days, Monday through Thursday, Fridays, Saturdays, and Sundays should not be counted.
 Employers must, however, count all other days that participants are away from their approved practice sites, including: